apache/incubator-weex-site/source/references/components/refresh.md

 ## Usage Notes

- - On the Android platform, the refresh view is not allowed to be pushed back when the pull-down process or the onrefresh event is triggered, but is supported on iOS and Html5.
+ - On the Android platform, it is not allowed for the refresh view to be pushed back when it is been pulling down or its onrefresh event is tiggered, while it is allow as for iOS platform and HTML5.

 ## Examples